pharrisee/TheFrontLinuxServerInfo/README.md

 ### Getting the correct files

-Create a shell script called `updateTheFront.sh` with thse contents:
+Create a shell script called `updateTheFront.sh` with these contents:

 ```bash
 #! /usr/bin/bash